jeanmerlet/ruby_games/chess/readme.md

 You may play against the AI, "Rob Berto".
 However, Berto currently just plays a random move, so it may not be much of a challenge.

 This program requires one gem to function properly, the colorize gem, which is used solely to ease the rendering of the chessboard in terminal.

+To play, install the colorize gem, fork this repo, and type 'ruby chess.rb' into your terminal.